olevitzky/linkedIn-demo/README.md

 * I am using [Unicorn](http://unicorn.bogomips.org/) to run multiple processes, so inorder to run the server install [foreman](https://github.com/ddollar/foreman) locally and run `foreman s -p 3777`
 * [Sidekiq](https://github.com/mperham/sidekiq) is used for background processing to support concurrency parsing
 * Make sure you have a redis server running so Sidekiq will work properly
+* For populating the db with some profile run `rake generate_profiles` after all the servers are running.

 ## Supported API's